Hindi Language 3

 Hindi 2 or equivalent intermediate knowledge of Hindi.

-The objectives of the course are to equip students with:
+The objectives of the module are to equip students with:

 - the ability to understand straightforward Hindi spoken at near-normal speed and converse on everyday topics with reasonable accuracy and fluency